JackBekket/Hellper/lib/database/FILES.md

 ## Package: database

 ### Imports:

-- github.com/tmc/langchaingo/chains
-- github.com/tmc/langchaingo/memory
+- github.com/tmc/langchaingo/llms
 - github.com/tmc/langchaingo/vectorstores

 ### External Data, Input Sources:

-- UsersMap: A map that stores user data, where the key is the user's ID and the value is a User struct.
+- UsersMap: A map that stores user data, where the key is the Telegram user ID and the value is a User struct.
-- UsageMap: A map that stores session usage data, where the key is the user's ID and the value is a SessionUsage struct.
+- UsageMap: A map that stores session usage data, where the key is the session ID and the value is a SessionUsage struct.

-### Code Summary:
+### Major Code Parts:

 #### User Struct:

-The User struct represents a user in the database.
-It contains the user's ID, username, dialog status, admin status, AI session, network, topics, and a vector store.
+- Represents a user in the database.
+- Contains fields for user ID, username, dialog status, admin status, AI session, network, topics, and a vector store.

 #### SessionUsage Struct:
+- Represents a session's usage data.

-The SessionUsage struct represents the usage of an AI session.
-It contains the session ID and a map of usage data.
+- Contains fields for session ID and a map of usage statistics.

 #### AiSession Struct:

-The AiSession struct represents an AI session.
-It contains the GPT key, GPT model, AI type, chat session, base URL, and usage data.
+- Represents an AI session.
+- Contains fields for GPT key, GPT model, AI type, dialog thread, base URL, and usage statistics.

-#### ChatSession Struct:
+#### ChatSessionGraph Struct:

-The ChatSession struct represents a chat session.
-It contains a conversation buffer and a dialog thread.
+- Represents a chat session graph.
+- Contains a field for the conversation buffer, which stores the messages in the chat session.

 #### Functions:
 - AddUser: Adds a new user to the UsersMap.
-- UpdateUserUsage: Updates the usage data for a user's AI session.
+- UpdateUserUsage: Updates the usage statistics for a user's AI session.
-- UpdateSessionUsage: Updates the usage data for a session.
+- UpdateSessionUsage: Updates the usage statistics for a session.
-- GetSessionUsage: Retrieves the usage data for a session.
+- GetSessionUsage: Retrieves the usage statistics for a session.
-- NewChatSession: Creates a new chat session with a conversation buffer and dialog thread.
+- NewChatSessionGraph: Creates a new ChatSessionGraph with a given conversation buffer.

-The code provides a basic framework for managing user data, AI sessions, and chat sessions.
-It includes functions for adding users, updating usage data, and creating new chat sessions.
+The code provides a basic framework for managing user data, AI sessions, and chat session graphs.
+It includes data structures and functions for adding users, updating usage statistics, and creating chat session graphs.

 # lib/database/user.go
 ## Package: database